BBBSnowball/analog-noise/README.md

         - Use high-efficiency LEDs and reduce the current a lot.
     - maybe a button, potentiometer or encoder
     - USB - for ~~programming~~ analog configuring and trolling
+    - bootloader:
-    - bootloader: pull PB8 high with VUSB (voltage divider! and solder jumper) or add a button
+        - CH23V203: pull PB8 high with VUSB (voltage divider! and solder jumper) or add a button
+        - STM32F072: pull BOOT0 high
     - TRNG
     - one or more touch areas, "Theremin", also mix into the noise (if we don't have a TRNG)
         - The MCU even has dedicated hardware for that.
-Nice!
+Nice! -> Still true after switching to STM.
     - IMS :-D
         - [LIS2DH12TR](https://jlcpcb.com/partdetail/Stmicroelectronics-LIS2DH12TR/C110926)
           is cheap and only consumes some uA.
 Well...
 I guess that means yes.